mcquiggi/CW-Decoder/README.md

 # Easy CW Decoder
-Arduino Sketch, interface schematic and PCB for decoding CW as per my articles in The Communicator, summer 2024.
+Arduino Sketch, interface schematic and PCB for decoding CW as per my articles in _The Communicator_, summer 2024.